 3 min read

 Last year we wrote about the problem of excessive crawling from search engine spiders.
-Search engines, like Google and Bing, aim to index as much content as possible.
-For ecommerce sites, this often means indexing pages with various query string parameters used for sorting, filtering, or pagination.
-While these parameters help users navigate your site, they can create several issues:
+Search engines such as Google and Bing aim to index as much content as possible.
+For ecommerce sites, this often means indexing pages with query string parameters used for sorting, filtering, or pagination.
+Those parameters help users navigate the site, but they can cause a few predictable crawler problems:

-• Over-Crawling: Search engines may spend excessive time crawling similar pages with different parameters, wasting your crawl budget.
+• Over-Crawling: Search engines may spend too much time crawling similar pages with different parameters, wasting crawl budget.

-• Duplicate Content: Pages with different parameters can be seen as duplicate content, diluting your SEO efforts.
+• Duplicate Content: Pages with different parameters can be treated as duplicate content, weakening SEO performance.

-• Server Load: Excessive crawling can increase server load, slowing down your site and affecting user experience.
+• Server Load: Excessive crawling can increase server load, slow down your site, and affect user experience.
 Search engines typically account for 30-50% of page requests to an ecommerce store.
-Managing their crawling effectively can have a massive impact on site speed and server spend.
+Managing their crawling effectively can have a material effect on site speed and server spend.

 Another common cause of over crawling is internal searches being indexed.

 In our previous article we mentioned using the webmaster tools provided by Google and Microsoft to manage crawler behaviour by adding ignored parameters.
-Since publishing that article, both tools have been updated, removing the ability to add parameters to be ignored during a crawl.
+Since then, both tools have been updated and no longer allow you to add parameters to ignore during a crawl.

 Differences in Crawling and Indexing

-Search engines maintain an 'index' of web pages, it is pages in this index which appear in search results.
-To maintain this index the search engine will crawl a website to 'discover' new content, and to also keep its index up to date.
-Webmasters can control what gets indexed by using various tags or headers in their web pages.
+Search engines maintain an 'index' of web pages.
+Pages in this index are what appear in search results.
+To maintain the index, the search engine crawls a website to 'discover' new content and keep existing entries up to date.
+Webmasters can control what gets indexed with tags or headers in their web pages.
 These include:

 • Canonical Tags can be used to indicate the preferred version of a page.
-This helps to consolidate link 'juice' and to tell the search engine which URL to index.
+This helps consolidate link 'juice' and tell the search engine which URL to index.

 • Noindex tags can be used to prevent specific pages from being indexed.
 This is useful for thank you pages, admin pages or any content you don't want to appear in search results.